A treasure trove of fun this spring as the Perot Museum of Nature and Science unveils first full-scale, self-curated exhibition, Eye of the Collector

 HOURS.
 General hours of operation for the Perot Museum are 10 a.m.-5 p.m.
 Monday through Saturday and noon-5 p.m.
 Sunday.
 On the first Thursday of the month, the Museum will stay open until 9 p.m. for its First Thursday Late Night public events.

 Spring Break hours.
-During Spring Break (March 11-18), the Museum will stay open daily with extended hours until 7 p.m. and member-only hours 9-10 a.m.
-Monday through Saturday and 11 a.m.-noon on Sunday.
-The Museum will resume normal hours on Sunday, March 19.
+During Spring Break (March 5-19), the Museum will stay open daily with extended hours until 7 p.m. and member-only hours 8:30-10 a.m.
+Monday through Saturday and 10 a.m.-noon on Sundays.
+The Museum will resume normal hours on Sunday, March 20.

 About the Perot Museum of Nature and Science.
-The top cultural attraction in Dallas/Fort Worth and a Michelin Green Guide three-star destination, the Perot Museum of Nature and Science is a nonprofit educational organization located in the heart of Dallas, Texas, with campuses in Victory Park and Fair Park.
+A top destination for North Texans and tourists alike, the Perot Museum of Nature and Science is a nonprofit educational organization located in the heart of Dallas, Texas, with campuses in Victory Park and Fair Park.
 With a mission to inspire minds through nature and science, the Perot Museum delivers exciting, engaging and innovative visitor and outreach experiences through its education, exhibition, and research and collections programming for children, students, teachers, families and life-long learners.
 The 180,000-square-foot facility in Victory Park opened in December 2012 and is now recognized as the symbolic gateway to the Dallas Arts District.
-Future scientists, mathematicians and engineers will find inspiration and enlightenment through 11 permanent exhibit halls on five floors of public space; a children’s museum; a state-of-the art traveling exhibition hall; and The Hoglund Foundation Theater, a National Geographic Experience.
+The Museum features 11 permanent exhibit halls on five floors of public space; a children’s museum; a state-of-the art traveling exhibition hall; and The Hoglund Foundation Theater, a National Geographic Experience.
+Future scientists, mathematicians and engineers will find inspiration and enlightenment through breathtaking collections, interactive exhibits, multimedia presentations and vivid contextual displays that expose visitors to a hands-on world of ideas and concepts.
 Designed by 2005 Pritzker Architecture Prize Laureate Thom Mayne and his firm Morphosis Architects, the Victory Park museum has been lauded for its artistry and sustainability.
-To learn more, please visit perotmuseum.org
+To learn more, please visit perotmuseum.org.